Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Espresso.
 Nespresso.
 The two words may be separated by only a single letter, but there is a world of difference between the two.

-Espresso machines are well-known, and there is a good chance you are served by one every day when you get your coffee on the way to work.
-Many people have them in their homes, and you might even be considering one to save yourself the daily trip to Starbucks.
+Espresso machines are well-known.
+There is a good chance you are served by one every day when you get your coffee on the way to work.
+Many people have them in their homes.
+You might even be considering one to save yourself the daily trip to Starbucks.

 But what about Nespresso?
 What is it, and what benefits might it have over a traditional espresso machine?